FalixNodes-Software/KB-articles/_posts/minecraft/bedrock/2024-07-16-server-properties.md

 Possible Values: None, Dropped, Disabled
 Default Value: None

-Allows control over chat functionality, enhancing server moderation and player experience.
+Allows control over chat functionality.

 - If set to `None`, regular free chat is allowed.
 - If set to `Dropped`, chat messages are dropped and never sent to any client.
 Players receive a message indicating the feature is disabled.